The Psychology of Becoming Vegan

 Stage 2: Motivation & Preparation

 Once we gain sufficient knowledge and awareness at Stage 1, we move to Stage 2 where we are motivated to change and we prepare to eliminate all animal use from our lives.
-This simply means that having realised the consequences of our actions for other lives we decide to stop harming them.
+This simply means that having realised the consequences of our non-vegan actions for other lives we decide to stop harming them.
 Of all the aspects and stages of transitioning from non-vegan to vegan, this is the most important.
-This is the point at which we decide that all animal use is unjust and that our taste, profit, convenience, tradition, or culture are not sufficient reasons to justify our continued use of them.
-This is the point at which we mentally undo the damage of having grown up in cultures that objectify them.
+This is the point at which we decide that all animal use is unjust and that our taste, profit, convenience, social discomfort, tradition, or culture are not sufficient reasons to justify our continued use of them.
+This is the point at which we mentally undo the damage of having grown up in speciest cultures that objectify other animals and teach us to use them as commodities or ingredients instead of respecting them as beings who feel and value life just as we do.

 For some people the time lapse between Stage 1 and Stage 2 is very short.
-It is difficult, if not impossible, to fully embody our role in their oppression and the vile forms of violence we inflict on them for the most trivial of reasons, and then consciously and deliberately participate in that violence.
-For others, there is a longer process of coming to realise the multitude of ways in which we harm others and to research how to replace violent choices with vegan alternatives.
-However, once we face the fact that animal use is violent, the decision to be vegan and the process eliminating animal use should not take more than a few weeks.
-This is not a self-focussed long and winding journey.
-This concerns real, living, feeling beings who we torment and send to their deaths until we go vegan.
+It is difficult, if not impossible, to accept responsibility for our role in their oppression and continue to be complicit in the violence that is routinely inflicted on them for the most trivial of reasons by paying for something that is not vegan.
+Once we realise the train of actions that unfold when we open our wallets to fund animal use, thereby creating a demand for injustice, violence and death, we also realise our power in boycotting animal use by refusing to use anything that is not vegan.
+For others, there is a longer process of coming to realise the multitude of ways in which we harm others and of researching how to replace violent choices with vegan alternatives.
+For example, some people eliminate all animal foods from their lives, but it takes a while longer to replace clothing and cosmetics with vegan friendly alternatives.
+However, once we face the fact that animal use is violent, unnecessary and unacceptable, the decision to be vegan and the process eliminating animal use should not take more than a few weeks.
+When we think of our personal process of going vegan in terms of the real, living, feeling beings who we torment and send to their deaths until we go vegan, the time it takes to be vegan is significantly shorter than it is for someone who thinks that going vegan is part of their own long and winding self-development journey.

-Most people begin Stage 2 with learning how our use of other animals as food is violent and learning to replace animal flesh, including fish flesh, dairy, eggs, honey and additives with plant alternatives.
-Other people are shocked by a single aspect of animal use such as the separation of mothers and calves by the dairy industry, or the killing of day old chicks by the egg industry and not only vow to replace dairy and eggs in their diet with plant alternatives, but use this information to examine the other ways in which we unjustly use other animals and how we can omit them from our lives.
+Most people begin Stage 2 with learning how our use of other animals as food constitutes violent rights violations and learning to replace animal flesh, including fish flesh, dairy, eggs, honey and additives with plant alternatives.
+Sometimes all it takes is learning something about a single aspect of animal use such as the separation of mothers and calves by the dairy industry, or the killing of day old chicks by the egg industry for someone to not only vow to replace dairy and eggs in their diet with plant alternatives, but use this information to examine the other ways in which we unjustly use other animals and how we can omit them from our lives.
 Over 90% of the animals bred and killed by humans are used as human food.
 Therefore, the dietary aspects of veganism are the most important to address.
-Thereafter, you can replace your clothing, furniture, cosmetics and cleaning products next time you make a new purchase.
+The second issue to tackle is replacing clothing, furniture, cosmetics and cleaning products next time you make a new purchase.
 It is easier to replace your shower gel with a vegan friendly alternative than it is to change all your clothing or footwear, or your leather sofa.
 Be practical.
 The most important thing is that you have made the decision that your future purchases will be vegan.

-The horror of the knowledge that we must face in order to reject violence and live vegan is such that many people flee and immerse themselves instead in the frivolity of consumerism.
+In order to be vegan we have to face a very dark side of our human nature.
+We have to embrace and accept responsibility for the fact that our non-vegan harmed and killed thousands of defenceless animals in order for us to reject violence and live vegan.
+This is a painful and difficult thing to face up to.
+Many people lack the courage to do so and rather than confront a part of our identity that makes us uncomfortable and focus our attention on our victims, many people flee from fact and immerse themselves instead in the frivolity of consumerism.
 But veganism is not a consumerist issue; it is a social justice issue and must remain so.
-While it is unnecessary to retraumatise ourselves by looking at disturbing footage and facts of animal use, it is essential that our focus stays on the victims of our use.
+While it is unnecessary to retraumatise ourselves by looking at disturbing footage and facts of animal use once we are already aware of them, it is essential that our focus stays on the victims of our use.
 The facts of animal use in animal agriculture for food and clothing are no longer hidden.
 There is also a lot of reliable evidence on the use of other animals for research and entertainment.
 Every sordid, sickening detail of what we put them through to meet the most trivial of our whims is accessible from the facts in the scientific literature to the evidence in undercover investigations that document the standard, legal practice of animal use.
 There is no need to learn about the horrific breaches in animal welfare legislation.
 All we need to know is that every animal use violates their rights to live free from harm, free from oppression by another species, and their right to life.

 Stage two is often helped by researching or joining like-minded people in groups in our local towns, cities and on social media.
 There are some suggestions at the end of this article.